leafstar/gym-examples/README.md

 For all packages required, use pycharm's default installation first.
 If that doesn't work, just google "conda install pkg_name" and follow the first instruction.
 E.g. see this link to see an installation-command: 'https://anaconda.org/conda-forge/box2d-py'

 Once you've installed all the packages, you can run 'script.py' to see if it works or not.
+(If you are using pycharm, just right-click the file and click run)

 END OF MUX's comments.